Kemal Ademi: Fenerbahçe

 On 5 October 2020, Ademi signed a three-year contract with Süper Lig club Fenerbahçe and received squad number 99.
 Thirteen days later, he was named as a Fenerbahçe substitute for the first time in a league match against Göztepe.
 His debut with Fenerbahçe came seven days later in a 3–1 home win against Trabzonspor after coming on as a substitute at 88th minute in place of Mbwana Samatta.
 One month after debut, Ademi scored his first goal for Fenerbahçe in his fourth appearance for the club in a 4–0 home win over Sivas Belediyespor.

 Loan at Fatih Karagümrük

 On 1 February 2021, Ademi was loaned to Süper Lig side Fatih Karagümrük until the end of the season.
 Two days later, he made his debut in a 2–0 home win against Gaziantep after being named in the starting line-up.

 Khimki

 On 10 August 2021, Ademi signed a three-year contract with Russian Premier League club Khimki and received squad number 9.
 Six days later, he made his debut in a 3–0 away defeat against Sochi after coming on as a substitute at 83rd minute in place of Denis Glushakov.

 On 16 August 2022, Ademi moved to SV Sandhausen in Germany for the 2022–23 season.

+Luzern

+On 30 June 2023, Ademi returned to Switzerland and signed a two-year contract with Luzern.
+On 1 July 2024, his contract with Luzern was terminated by mutual consent after just one season.
+In 20 games for Luzern, he scored just two goals, two of which he scored in Conference League qualifying, and supplied one assist.